Qinqin

 The qinqin (秦琴; pinyin: qínqín; Vietnamese: Đàn sến) is a plucked Chinese lute.
-It was originally manufactured with a wooden body, a slender fretted neck, and three strings.photo 1[ photo 2] Its body can be round,photo hexagonal (with rounded sides), or octagonal.[ photo]
-Often, only two strings were used, as in certain regional silk-and-bamboo ensembles.photo In its hexagonal form (with rounded sides), it is also referred to as meihuaqin (梅花琴, literally "plum blossom instrument").
+It was originally manufactured with a wooden body, a slender fretted neck, and three strings.
+Its body can be round, hexagonal (with rounded sides), or octagonal.
+Often, only two strings were used, as in certain regional silk-and-bamboo ensembles.
+In its hexagonal form (with rounded sides), it is also referred to as meihuaqin (梅花琴, literally "plum blossom instrument").